PhinHUI/Hackathon/README.md

 2. On the left, you can tell the chatbot to schedule appointments , prioritize, send email to the patients about their appointments and add requests from new patients.
 3. Appointments could be easily scheduled and sent

+## Code
+We only need four file, to run this program: chatbot.py credentials.json
+ScheduleTool.py
+.env